 Step 3 – Prepare

 If it is necessary to do so, carefully unscrew the covers for the power outlets and set the screws aside so that they can be found again later.
 At this stage, you can also check all the borders of the panels to undertake any required work.
-If adhesive has been used, carefully and gently run a Stanley knife along the edges of the panels to cut away the glue.
+If it was installed using adhesives, carefully and gently run a Stanley knife along the edges of the panels to cut away the glue.
 Alternatively, apply some solvent with a paintbrush to loosen the glue.

 Step 4 – Remove Trim

 If the trim makes up a separate part of the beadboard paneling, this should be removed first.
-Work a flathead screwdriver between the panel and the trim at one end to pry it from its holding.
-Once you have dislodged a small section, use a pair of gloves to firmly grip it and pull it out of place, continue along the length of the trim until it is completely removed.
+Work a thin prybar between the panel and the trim at one end to pry it from its holding.
+Once you have dislodged a small section, move the prybar along while pulling it out of place along the length of the trim until it is completely removed.

 Step 5 – Remove Panels

 With the trims no longer in place, it should be easier to remove the beadboard paneling.
-Beginning at one of the edges and depending on the amount of space available, work a screwdriver or crowbar into the gap between the panel and the wall to pry them away.
+Beginning at one of the edges and depending on the amount of space available, work a prybar into the gap between the panel and the wall to pull them apart.
 When you are able, grip the panels and pull them away by hand.
-When you reach the section where the outlet covers were fitted, thread them through the hole before pulling the panels away.
+When you reach the section where the outlet covers were fitted, thread them through the opening before pulling the panels away.
 Once all the paneling has been removed, you will be in a position to rectify the wall if it is necessary.